mpimd-csc/flexiblas/README.md

 in case of a 64-bit integer build.

 The files contain a mapping between the name of a backend and the corresponding name of the shared object.
-The setting in the user owned file overrides the global settings.
+The setting in the user-owned file overrides the global settings.
 All settings are superseded eventually by setting environment variables.
 The syntax of the file is similar to the *KDE* configuration files or the *ini*-files known from early *MS-Windows* versions.
-Basically it is a key-value store with section support.
-In the first section of the configuration file are global definition like the default *BLAS* backend or the verbosity
+Basically, it is a key-value store with section support.
+In the first section of the configuration file are global definitions like the default *BLAS* backend or the verbosity
 level:

         default = NETLIB
         verbose = 0

-Than for each *BLAS* backend there is a block of the following style:
+Then for each *BLAS* backend, there is a block of the following style:

         [NAME_OF_THE_BACKEND]
         library = shared_object.so